 Furthermore, MADD Canada is also calling for tougher drinking and driving rules in light of this recent tragedy.
 Although drunk driving accidents have decreased over the years, the number one cause of criminal death in Canada is still drunk driving.

-Greg Monforton & Partners send their deepest condolences to everyone impacted by this terrible tragedy and encourage residents to take a stand against drunk driving.
+The Windsor injury lawyers and staff at Greg Monforton & Partners send their deepest condolences to everyone impacted by this terrible tragedy and encourage residents to take a stand against drunk driving.